BT Group

 5. Suppliers: BT Group relies upon suppliers for a variety of products and services, making them a key stakeholder in the company.

-Customers & Cohorts
+Customers and Cohorts

 • Residential customers